TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

 Webhooks
 ~~~~~~~~

 Webhooks are the alternative, preferred way for your application to monitor the status of asynchronous actions in Tapis (Agave).
 If you are a :raw-html-m2r:`<a href="http://en.wikipedia.org/wiki/Design_Patterns_(book)" title="Gang of Four" target="_blank">Gang of Four</a>` disciple, webhooks are a mechanism for implementing the :raw-html-m2r:`<a href="http://en.wikipedia.org/wiki/Observer%5Fpattern" title="Observer Pattern" target="_blank">Observer Pattern</a>`.
 They are widely used across the web and chances are that something you're using right now is leveraging them.
-In the context of Agave, a webhook is a URL that you give to Agave in advance of an event which it later POSTs a response to when that event occurs.
+In the context of Tapis (Agave), a webhook is a URL that you give to Tapis (Agave) in advance of an event which it later POSTs a response to when that event occurs.
 A webhook can be any web accessible URL.

 ..